elastic/search-application-client/README.md

 - params (optional): Additional parameters to be passed to the client.
 - apiOptions (optional): Additional options to be passed to the API client.
   - cacheExpiration (optional): The cache expiration time in milliseconds.
 Default: 3600000 (one hour).
-  - disableCache (optional): Disables the cache.
-Default: false.
+  - cache (optional): Enable/disables the cache.
+Default: true.
   - headers (optional): Additional headers to be passed to the API client.
 - Returns: A function that returns a new QueryBuilder instance.